Resolving Stanley's $e$-positivity of claw-contractible-free graphs: Triangular tower graphs

 \begin{remark} One might ask whether triangular tower graphs are also incomparability graphs, so as to also potentially be a counterexample to Stanley's $(\mbox{\textbf{3}}+\mbox{\textbf{1}})$-free conjecture \cite[Conjecture 5.1]{Stan95}.
 However, it is straightforward to check that triangular tower graphs are not incomparability graphs. \end{remark}

 We conclude by conjecturing that the triangular tower graphs $\trtn$ for $n\geq 3$ are in some sense a minimal family of graphs that are \ccf, claw-free and whose chromatic symmetric functions are not $e$-positive.
-More precisely we conjecture that there do not exist graphs with 10 or 11 vertices that are \ccf, claw-free and whose chromatic symmetric functions are not $e$-positive.
+More precisely, we conjecture that there do not exist graphs with 10 or 11 vertices that are \ccf, claw-free and whose chromatic symmetric functions are not $e$-positive.
+One motivation for this conjecture is the scarcity of graphs that are \ccf\ and whose chromatic symmetric function's expansion into elementary symmetric functions has negative coefficients.
+For $N=6$ only 4 of 112 connected graphs satisfy this.
+For $N=7$ this becomes 7 of 853 and for $N=8$ it is 27 of 11,117.
+Also the negative terms that we have identified are almost the \emph{only} negative terms in the elementary symmetric function expansion.
+For example, of the 293 terms in $X_{\trt _{7,7,7}}$ the only negative term is the one we identified, namely $-1260 e_{(7^3)}$.
+Of the 564 terms in $X_{\trt _{8,8,8}}$ the only negative term other than the one we identified is $-1944 e_{(4^6)}$, while of the 1042 terms in $X_{\trt _{9,9,9}}$ it is $-768 e_{(3^9)}$.